 Kelly's Roast Beef 410 Revere Beach Blvd. (near Oak Island St.), Revere, Massachusetts 781-284-9129 (One of several locations) www.KellysRoastBeef.com (From a summer 2009 visit)

 Guatemalan bakeries prepare a vast repertoire of sweet breads, often taken with, if not dunked in, coffee.
-The distinctions, however, are more about style than substance: They may look very dissimilar, but texture accounts for much of the difference in taste.
+The distinctions, however, are more about style than substance: They might look very dissimilar, but texture accounts for much of the difference in flavor.
 This sweet bread (50 cents) is called a "chicken," owing to the spread of its "feathers."

 Mi Guatemala Bakery 201 Union St. (Baldwin-School Sts.), Lynn, Massachusetts 781-598-5851 (From a summer 2009 visit)